HiDef-Aerial-Surveying/mCRM/docs/README.md

 ## mCRM R Shiny user guide

 The migration collision risk model (mCRM) shiny application is a stochastic adaptation of the Band (2012) migration collision risk worksheet.
 The tool can be found at !(https://hidefdevo.shinyapps.io/mCRM)[https://hidefdevo.shinyapps.io/mCRM].
-The web application is a wrapper around the `r mig_stoch_crm()` function in the `{stochLAB}` package (https://www.github.com/HiDef-Aerial-Surveying/stochLAB)[https://www.github.com/HiDef-Aerial-Surveying/stochLAB].
+The web application is a wrapper around the `r mig_stoch_crm()` function in the `{stochLAB}` package <a href="https://www.github.com/HiDef-Aerial-Surveying/stochLAB">https://www.github.com/HiDef-Aerial-Surveying/stochLAB</a>.
 The web application contains default values for 70 species of migratory birds as well as polygons that represent their approximate migratory pathways.
 The mCRM tool does a couple of things:
 * Creates population estimates in wind farms by sampling migratory pathways via straight lines drawn between UK and non-UK coastlines
 * Runs a stochastic version of the migratory collision risk model based on the population estimates and user-input parameters.